bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-11-30-brutalist.md

+---
+layout: post
+title: The Brutalist
+published: true
+date: 2024-11-30
+readtime: true
+categories: ['PREVIEW']
+tags: [Drama]
+metadata: 'USA-UK-Hungary 2024, 215 mins<br> Director: Brady Corbet'
+pdf: '2024-11-30-brutalist.pdf'
+---

 The end titles of Brady Corbet’s new film _The Brutalist_ unroll to the unlikely needle drop of ‘One for You, One for Me’ by Italian pop duo La Bionda.
 The 1978 disco hit smacks of deliberate and triumphant irony.
 After all, if there were ever a contemporary filmmaker who refuses to do one for himself and one for the studio, it’s Brady Corbet.
 With his latest, an epic drama about an immigrant architect arriving in America, he completes a trilogy of films, each of which – his debut _The Childhood of a Leader_ (2015) and _Vox Lux_ (2018) – have premiered at the Venice Film Festival, and each portraying enigmatic individuals plunging into the fray of history.

 In this instance, the individual is László Toth (Adrien Brody), a damaged man who has survived the Holocaust and fled to the United States.
 We first see him making his way to the deck of a ship to look upon his new home.
 From his point of view, the Statue of Liberty appears to be upside down: the first indication that this story of immigration and survival, assimilation and ambition is going to be skewed; that perspective – fittingly for an architect – is going to be everything.
-He travels to Pennsylvania where he’s taken in by a cousin,
-Attila (Alessandro Nivola), who has married an American and converted to Catholicism.
+He travels to Pennsylvania where he’s taken in by a cousin,  Attila (Alessandro Nivola), who has married an American and converted to Catholicism.

 When Attila’s furniture company secures a commission redesigning a rich man’s private library, Toth uses his Bauhaus training to create a space which is modern but also protective, shielding the books from the light.
 His vision catches the attention of the library’s owner, Harrison Lee Van Buren (played with reptilian ease by Guy Pearce), a racist millionaire who employs Toth to build a community centre to honour his recently departed mother.